(This post contains affiliate links 💰 – because I’m really good at buying chocolate, and really bad at not buying chocolate.)

 8. Re-engage stale subscribers

-You do pay for MailChimp based on the number of subscribers, so you only want to send emails to people who really want them.
+You do pay for MailChimp based on the number of subscribers, just like ConvertKit and other ESPs, so you only want to send emails to people who really want them.
 Re-engagement campaigns let you identify subscribers who aren’t opening your emails, and try again to get their attention.

 Once you’ve sent this “last chance,” you can remove anyone who didn’t engage with it.

 9. Use conditional merge tags to personalize your content